WebOrigami/docs/src/content/framework/intro4.md

 Additionally, move or copy the `main.css` and `personIcon.svg` files referenced by the updated template.

 When you view the pages in the `team` route now, you should see a somewhat more presentable web page.
-The page will contain a missing image; we'll fix that in just a minute.
+The page will contain a missing image; you'll fix that in just a minute.

 ## Add an HTML extension

 We often use extensions at the end of file names or web routes to indicate the type of data they contain.
 Graph transformations will often want to change these extensions to reflect the fact that the type of data has changed.
 For this reason, functions like `map` allow you to add, change, or remove extensions.

-In this case, we want to map a person object with a key like `Alice` to a key like `Alice.html` to reflect the fact that that transformed graph value contains HTML.
+In this case, you want to map a person object with a key like `Alice` to a key like `Alice.html` to reflect the fact that that transformed graph value contains HTML.

 Edit the name of the formula file for the `team` so that it reads: